IlmarSvante2/IlmarSvante2/README.md

 **IlmarSvante2/IlmarSvante2** is a ✨ _special_ ✨ repository because its `README.md` appears on your GitHub profile.
 -->

-# 👋 Hi, my name is
+# 👋 "My name is Lewan but you can call me Li"

 - 👀 **Interests**
   - Philosophy